IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 * **Actors:**
   * User interacting with the website.
 * **Triggers:**
-  * The user wants to access a specific feature of section within the web application without unecessary steps or confusion.
+  * The user wants to access a specific feature of section within the web application without unnecessary steps or confusion.
 * **Preconditions:**
   * User's device is connected to the internet or has internet access.
   * User has launched TalkTask web page.